Oregand/pact/README.md

 This is a simple implementation of Promises.
 It is a super set of ES6 Promises designed to have readable, performant code and to provide just the extensions that are absolutely necessary for using promises today.

-For detailed tutorials on its use, see www.promisejs.org

 **N.B.** This promise exposes internals via underscore (`_`) prefixed properties.
 If you use these, your code will break with each new release.

 ## Installation